The impact of extragalactic foregrounds on internal delensing of CMB B-mode polarization: Theoretical backbone

 On large angular scales, where the primordial $B$-mode power is expected to peak, the power spectrum of equation~\eqref{eqn:lensB} is an excellent approximation to the true, non-perturbative result~\cite{ref:challinor_05}.
 The reasons for this are subtle (see~\cite{ref:limitations_paper}) but they have a clear (and perhaps unintuitive) implication for delensing: a faithful lensing $B$-mode template can be constructed as

 as long as lensed --- not delensed or unlensed --- $E$-modes are used~\cite{ref:limitations_paper}.
-Here, $E^{\mathrm{obs}}$ are the observed $E$-modes, $\hat{\kappa}$ is an estimate of the convergence, and $\mathcal{W}^{E}$ and $\mathcal{W}^{\kappa}$ are Wiener filters for $E^{\mathrm{obs}}$ and $\hat{\kappa}$, respectively.
+Here, $E^{\mathrm{obs}}$ are the observed $E$-modes, $\hat{\kappa}$ is an estimate of the convergence, and $\mathcal{W}^{E}$ and $\mathcal{W}^{\kappa}$ are Wiener filters for $E^{\mathrm{obs}}$ and $\hat{\kappa}$, respectively \footnote{As long as the fiducial spectra used in the Wiener filters are close to the truth, this deviation will only mildly reduce the delensing efficiency, for corrections to the power spectrum of delensed $B$-modes are second order in the error in the weights~\cite{ref:sherwin_15}.}.
 The expression above gives a lensing $B$-modes template that is effectively optimal until the fidelity of mass tracer and $E$-mode observations allow for delensing residuals of $O(1\%)$ of the original lensing $B$-mode power --- that is, beyond the era of CMB-S4~\cite{ref:limitations_paper}.

 Large-scale $B$-mode polarization can then be delensed by subtracting this template off from observations\footnote{It is common practice to delens by including the lensing template as an additional `channel' in a multi-frequency, cross-spectral pipeline (e.g.,~\cite{ref:bicep_delensing}); this approach can be shown to be equivalent to a map-level subtraction.},